COVID-19 Travel Information (Updated November 23, 2020)

 What flights does YQR have available to/from other destinations?

-As of August 24, 2020, Regina International Airport (YQR) has regular flights to and from Vancouver, Calgary, Edmonton, and Toronto via Air Canada, Flair Airlines, and WestJet.
+As of October 19, 2020, Regina International Airport (YQR) has regular flights to and from Vancouver, Calgary, and Toronto via Air Canada, Flair Airlines, and WestJet, as well as intermittent flights available to Edmonton through WestJet.
 From those airports, you are able to connect to many other domestic and international destinations.

 Do I need to quarantine/self-isolate when I arrive?